BKR or EVR: What Does a Mortgage Lender Really See?

 • your current financial situation

-An EVR registration is not via BKR accessed, but it can still come to light through banking checks or previous banking relationships.
+An EVR registration is not viewed via BKR, but can be revealed through bank checks or previous banking relationships.

-What does a mortgage lender see with a BKR registration?
+What does a mortgage provider see with a BKR registration?

-A mortgage lender sees data from the register of the BKR Foundation, including:
+A mortgage provider sees data from the register of Stichting BKR, including:

 • any arrears codes